A Survey on Large Language Model Acceleration based on KV Cache Management: Token-level Optimization

+KV-AdaQuant~\cite{hariri2025more} observes the higher sensitivity of key matrices to quantization errors due to their larger norms, and therefore allocates more bits to key matrices and fewer bits to value matrices, optimizing both accuracy and memory efficiency.
 QAQ~\cite{dong2024qaq} proposes a quality adaptive quantization approach to dynamically determine the suitable quantization bit for each token, based on its importance and sensitivity, while handling outliers and exceptions to maintain model performance.
 SKVQ~\cite{duanmu2024skvq} introduces the clipped dynamic quantization with channel reorder.
 First, SKVQ~\cite{duanmu2024skvq} uses a transformation-invariant permutation to group similar channels based on their statistical characteristics and applies clipped dynamic quantization to mitigate the outlier problem.
 Second, SKVQ~\cite{duanmu2024skvq} maintains high precision for the initial tokens and the most recent tokens while quantizing older tokens.
 Consequently, SKVQ~\cite{duanmu2024skvq} effectively reduces quantization errors and improves the accuracy of the quantized model.
 CacheGen~\cite{liu2024cachegen} and AsymKV~\cite{tao2024asymkv} use layer-wise asymmetric quantization, assigning higher-bit precision to key matrices in sensitive early layers and lower-bit precision to less sensitive layers, balancing memory efficiency and performance.
 Particularly, CacheGen~\cite{liu2024cachegen} also exploits token-wise locality by encoding deltas (differences) between KV tensors of nearby tokens instead of raw values.
 Atom~\cite{zhao2024atom} identifies and separates outlier channels, reordering the matrix to group these outlier channels at the end, thereby ensuring regular memory access patterns for improved hardware utilization.
 Then, Atom~\cite{zhao2024atom} quantizes outliers with higher precision, while normal channels are quantized to INT4 for maximum efficiency.
 In particular, Atom~\cite{zhao2024atom} applies fine-grained group quantization by dividing matrices into smaller subgroups (e.g., 128 elements per group) and performing quantization independently within each group.